 We are a husband and wife team and we incorporate a strong sense of mindfulness, fun and an infectious enthusiasm in our classes, which range from strong physical flows to long held meditative session of stillness.
 All the classes can be enjoyed by total beginners up to experienced yogis!
 We spend time throughout the classes ensuring safe practice and personal alignment cues to allow anyone and everyone to develop and deepen their practice in a safe environment.
 We have Spent time together practicing Acro-yoga for the last few years including time studying with Acroyogadance founders Pip and Eugene.

-I believe yoga is perfect harmony of re-uniting the mind with the body (and eventually) the soul through the breath!
-As a nurse I also believe in the nurturing and healing power that can be found in reconnecting 'our selves' with our 'true selves' and enjoying the true bliss that is to be discovered both on and off the mat.
+We believe yoga is perfect harmony of re-uniting the mind with the body (and eventually) the soul through the breath!
+As nurses we both also believe in the nurturing and healing power that can be found in reconnecting 'our selves' with our 'true selves' and enjoying the true bliss that is to be discovered both on and off the mat.

 13 years ago I developed a strong passion for yoga following a knee injury and in that time my practice has helped me grow stronger, more mobile and energised both physically and mentally.
 After a short time practising I became very aware of the calming, quietening and blissful psychological benefits especially whilst working as a registered nurse.